amurudkar/GOLAnimator/README.md

 This is a simple program that visualizes [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) using OpenCV in C++.

 The GOLAnimator class has the ability to detect still lifes and oscillators/blinkers with period up to 5.
-When these are detected, the main function reduced refresh rate to visualize the condition, then triggers a reset.
+When these are detected, the main function reduces refresh rate to visualize the condition, then triggers a reset.

 <img title="example" alt="Example run" src="./images/output.gif">